What Does B1 Mean On A Honda Accord? (Protect Your Accord)

 Why Does Honda Use Maintenance Codes?

-Honda uses maintenance codes to make car care simpler and more accurate.
-Instead of guessing when to service your car, the system tells you exactly what it needs.
+Honda uses maintenance codes to simplify and improve the accuracy of car care.
+Instead of guessing when to service your car, the system tells you exactly what is needed and when.
+From real shop experience, drivers who ignore these reminders often end up with:

 - engine sludge